9001/copyparty/README.md

 * rename: `F2`

 you can move files across browser tabs (cut in one tab, paste in another)

+## shares

+share a file or folder by creating a temporary link

+when enabled in the server settings (`--shr`), click the bottom-right `share` button to share the folder you're currently in, or select a file first to share only that file

+this feature was made with [identity providers](#identity-providers) in mind -- configure your reverseproxy to skip the IdP's access-control for a given URL prefix and use that to safely share specific files/folders sans the usual auth checks

+when creating a share, the creator can choose any of the following options:

+* password-protection
+* expire after a certain time
+* allow visitors to upload (if the user who creates the share has write-access)

+semi-intentional limitations:

+* cleanup of expired shares only works when global option `e2d` is set, and/or at least one volume on the server has volflag `e2d`
+* only folders from the same volume are shared; if you are sharing a folder which contains other volumes, then the contents of those volumes will not be available
+* no option to "delete after first access" because tricky
+  * when linking something to discord (for example) it'll get accessed by their scraper and that would count as a hit
+  * browsers wouldn't be able to resume a broken download unless the requester's IP gets allowlisted for X minutes (ref. tricky)

+the links are created inside a specific toplevel folder which must be specified with server-config `--shr`, for example `--shr /share/` (this also enables the feature)

+users can delete their own shares in the controlpanel, and a list of privileged users (`--shr-adm`) are allowed to see and/or delet any share on the server

 ## batch rename